GLOBAL MARKETS-Shares extend rally, euro firm in pre-ECB jockeying

 By Marc Jones

-LONDON, April 2 (Reuters) - World stocks added a bit to their recent rally and the safe-haven yen sagged to a 10-week low on Wednesday, as investors focused on the positive in a mixed bag of global economic data.
+LONDON, April 2 (Reuters) - World stocks extended their recent rally and the safe-haven yen sagged to a 10-week low on Wednesday, as investors focused on the positive in a mixed bag of global economic data.

-Trading was largely cautious before Thursday’s meeting of the European Central Bank and Friday’s U.S. jobs numbers, either of which could move markets significantly.
+Trading was largely cautious before Thursday’s meeting of the European Central Bank and Friday’s U.S. jobs numbers.
+Both could move markets significantly.

-Wall Street was expected to stick close to Monday’s record high when trading begins.
-Before the U.S. opening, European stocks clung to 0.2 percent gains as they tried to record a seventh day of gains.
+With Wall Street expected to add to Monday’s record high later, Europe’s main stocks markets rose 0.3 percent in morning trade.
+That put them on course for a seventh straight day of gains for the first time in six months.

-The euro got a modest lift overnight but flattened out during European trading to stand at $1.3782.
-That was still a shade higher than last time the ECB met, a fact that won’t have gone unnoticed at the bank, which has cited the strains of a strong euro as one reason it might cut rates.
+The euro got a modest lift but had flattened out to stand at $1.3788 at 1100 GMT.
+It is a shade higher than when the last ECB last met, a fact that won’t have gone unnoticed at the bank, which has cited the euro as one reason it might cut rates again.

-Greek and Portuguese bonds continued to riding the wave of optimism that has taken their governments’ borrowing costs to post-euro-crisis lows, after almost three years of economic rehabilitation under EU/IMF bailout programmes.
+Greek and Portuguese bonds gained, riding the wave of optimism that has taken their governments’ borrowing costs to post-euro-crisis lows, after almost three years of economic rehabilitation under EU/IMF bailout programmes.

-Greek bond yields, a proxy of borrowing costs, hit a new post-crisis low amid talk it would try to resume selling bonds.
-In addition, German Finance Minister Wolfgang Schaeuble said Berlin would support further financial aid if Greece needs it.

 Financial markets now appear to have recovered after stumbling earlier this year.
 A cutback in U.S. monetary stimulus, the geopolitical tug-of-war over Ukraine and signs the Chinese economy was slowing all weighed on markets.